Workforce Analytics: How to Use Scheduling Data and Staff Smarter

 Anything less than three months won't show patterns - it'll just show noise.
 Export shift data, clock-in/clock-out times, no-shows, and overtime hours.
 If your tool has built-in reporting and analytics, start there instead of exporting to spreadsheets.

 Which location has the most overtime?
 Which shift has the highest no-show rate?
-Which role has the fastest turnover?
-Outliers are where the money is — both the money you're losing and the money you can save.
+Which role has the fastest rate of people walking out?
+Outliers are where the money is - both the money you're losing and the money you can save.

 Analytics isn't useful if it doesn't lead to action.
 If Friday overtime is consistently high, try adjusting the Friday schedule - add a floater, shift start times, split the rush.
 Then measure for four weeks.
 Did it work?
 By how much?
 That's the feedback loop that makes analytics worth doing.